 And for teenagers and young adults, many of whom engage in plenty of social activities, navigating discussions of food allergies and eating safely can be particularly tricky.
 While it’s important that others know about their food allergies, young people often don’t want to “make things into a big deal.”
 They don’t want to feel different or inconvenience others.

-When it comes to Christmas and New Year’s holidays, a Canadian study found that December has the highest rate of emergency department visits for anaphylaxis.
-This is likely due to the fact that people are eating out more often.
 Reaction risk is higher when food is prepared by others.
 Following are some great tips for staying safe from members of Food Allergy Canada’s youth panel.

 Going to Parties: Talk to Hosts

-Offer to bring your own food if you you’re not comfortable with the options, or if a host or staff are not willing to accommodate your allergies.
+Offer to bring your own food if you you’re not comfortable with the options, or if a host or staff are not able to accommodate your allergies.
 For potluck events, bring your own dish and serve yourself before others dig in.
 Many people with food allergies eat something before an event, just in case there are limited safe options.

 Carry that Auto-injector!